 The GC-CPEH supports pilot studies designed to promote precision environmental health research at the intersection of genetics/epigenetics, environmental health, and data science to understand individual and place-based determinants of disease risk.

 The Rapid Response funding mechanism is designed to respond quickly to meritorious requests for support from GC-CPEH members to address time-sensitive research opportunities.
-Examples of qualifying research opportunities include Disasters Research Response projects or projects to acquire critical preliminary data for an extramural application quickly.
-Rapid Response project is for three months with no opportunity for extension, and budgets are limited to $10,000.
+Examples of qualifying research opportunities include Disasters Research Response projects or projects to quickly acquire critical preliminary data for an extramural application.
+Rapid Response budgets are limited to $10,000.